-- 19. Economies of scale refers to the lower amount of co-pay required of employees in a large company as opposed to those in a small company.
-(Cost Advantage) FALSE - 20.
-Economies of scale refers to the lower amount of co-pay required of employees in a large company as opposed to those in a small company.
-(Cost Advantage) FALSE - 21.
-The degree to which employers will decrease their hiring, if the market compensation level increases, can affect how much of a benefit's increase cost will be passed on to the employees.
+19. Economies of scale refers to the lower amount of co-pay required of employees in a large company as opposed to those in a small company.
+(Cost Advantage) FALSE

+21. The degree to which employers will decrease their hiring, if the market compensation level increases, can affect how much of a benefit's increase cost will be passed on to the employees.
 (Who Pays For Benefits?)

-TRUE - 22.
-Offering some benefits in a compensation package can attract qualified, but undesirable job applicants.
+22. Offering some benefits in a compensation package can attract qualified, but undesirable job applicants.
 (Recruiting Certain Types of Workers)

-TRUE - 23.
-When health benefit costs rise for a single employer in a market, the employer will likely be able to pass along the benefit costs to workers, even if the workers valuation of the benefit has NOT changed.
+23. When health benefit costs rise for a single employer in a market, the employer will likely be able to pass along the benefit costs to workers, even if the workers valuation of the benefit has NOT changed.
 (Who Pays for Benefits?)

-FALSE - 24.
-The IRS offers tax benefits to companies that offer retirement plans.
+- 24. The IRS offers tax benefits to companies that offer retirement plans.
 (Tax Incentives) TRUE - 25.
-According to insurance statistics, women have higher average medical expenses than men.
-(Cost Advantage)

-26. If health insurance premiums rise because of advances in medical care technology, employees would probably perceive that the increase added value to their insurance.
-(Cost Advantage)
+The concept of justice in the work setting concerns the distribution of rewards, information, and other resources.
+(Justice and Perceived Organizational Support) TRUE - 26.
+If health insurance premiums rise because of advances in medical care technology, employees would probably perceive that the increase added value to their insurance.
+(Who Pays For Benefits?)